 In each phase, a larger group of people are given the vaccine to see if it protects them from the disease or causes any side effects.
-So far, the results released from the clinical trials for both vaccines approved in Australia have been very promising, showing that these vaccines can protect people from COVID-19 and are safe.
+The Therapeutic Goods Administration in Australia (the TGA) look at all of this data to ensure that the benefits of any vaccine we use outweigh any potential risks.

 What are the side effects?

 All vaccines can cause side effects.
 Most often, these side effects are not serious, don’t last long and usually go away completely.
-The most common side effects from the COVID-19 vaccine are some pain and tenderness where the injection is given (usually in the arm), headache, body aches, tiredness and feeling feverish.
-These side effects are usually mild and only last a few days.
-It was very rare to have a serious side effect and no one died from the vaccine during the clinical trials.
+The most common side effects are some pain and tenderness where the injection is given (usually in the arm), headache, body aches, tiredness and feeling feverish.
+They found that these side effects were usually mild and only lasted a few days.
+It was very rare to have a serious side effects and no one died from the vaccine during the trials.

 What about serious reactions to the vaccine?

 Very rarely, someone might have an allergic reaction to a vaccine.
 This is a rare side effect possible with any vaccination we might have.
 Clinic staff will do a full check for you before having the vaccine to make sure it is safe for you to have it.
 After the vaccine, they will watch you for 15 minutes or more to make sure you aren’t allergic.
 If any one does have an allergic reaction, clinic staff are fully trained to care for you and give you the right medicines to stop the reaction and make a quick and full recovery.